 Essential ITTOs for Closing:

-The organizational process assets updates output is particularly valuable as it feeds lessons learned into future projects, creating a cycle of continuous improvement across the organization.
+The organizational process assets update output is particularly valuable as it feeds lessons learned into future projects, creating a cycle of continuous improvement across the organization.

 After working with hundreds of PMP ITTO elements, I've noticed several patterns that can help simplify your understanding: